kebschulllab/Dissecting-Atlas-Registered-Tissue/tutorials/README.md

 ## Adjust Alignment

 In the VisuAlign Runner page (**Figure 8**), make manual adjustments to the alignment using VisuAlign (**Figure 9**).
+You will find the CLICK ME file in the folder with you section images.
+You can do this by hitting the space bar on a region you wish to move, which should make a cross appear.
+You can then move the cross around to adjust the local alignment.
+If you have multiple slices, you can open a separate CLICK ME file for each slice.
 This enables greater control over the alignment.
 Since VisuAlign is a separate software, DART opens it through the command terminal.
+After adjusting the alignment, export the alignment to the EXPORT_VISUALIGN_HERE folder, and close VisuAlign.
 ![VisuAlign Runner Page](assets/visualign_runner.png)
 **Figure 8.
 VisuAlign Runner Page**